New ordinance for Portland food service businesses and institutions goes into effect on October 1, 2019.Read More…

 In 1991, the Oregon legislature modified the requirements for local communities’ recycling programs.
 Urban communities were required to increase their residential collection frequency, were encouraged to add more recyclable materials and to offer better recycling opportunities and incentives for multifamily residences and businesses.

 In 1992, Portland adopted a franchise system as a means to carry out the changes for the residential sector.
-(The franchise system was proposed for the commercial sector as well, but the business community expressed a strong desire to retain a free market system.)
+(The franchise system was proposed for the commercial sector as well, but the business community expressed a strong desire to retain a free market system and not all commercial haulers supported franchising this sector.)
 The Residential Franchise Agreement, still in place today, assigned Portland garbage and recycling companies serving residential customers to specific areas of the city.
 When this system first started, there were 69 residential garbage and recycling companies.

 The residential franchise system immediately showed excellent results, so in 1993, City solid waste and recycling staff turned their attention to the commercial sector, which generated about 75 percent of Portland’s remaining garbage.
 Staff began working extensively with Portland’s business and multifamily owners to find practical and effective ways to increase recycling.
 The resulting “50 percent requirement” mandated that beginning January 1, 1996, commercial customers must set up recycling systems and ensure that at least 50 percent of their waste materials were recycled.
 In 1997, the Council also set a goal that the commercial sector recycle 60 percent of its waste by 2005.